Your Insurance Premium

 Why do you charge levies?

-Taxes, fees and levies such as GST, Fire and Emergency Services NZ (FENZ) Levy and Earthquake Commission (EQC) Levy are collected by all insurance companies on behalf of the government.
+Taxes, fees and levies such as GST, Fire and Emergency (FENZ) Levy and Earthquake Commission (EQC) Levy are collected by all insurance companies on behalf of the government.
 Insurance companies, like AA Insurance, include them in the premium you pay and ensure they’re passed on to the Government.

 What makes up my total premium?

 The cost of your insurance is made up of three components: